Zhanzo/course-planner/README.md

 ## Technological specification

 The client framework that we are going to use is Angluar, and the server/backend framework is Django.
 We are also going to use Jenkins and Selenium for testing and deploying the application to Heroku.
+We are going to use PostgreSQL for the database, and we might use Postman for initial testing.